Last updated on September 12th, 2023 at 04:53 pm

 Analysis of different portions of the stress-strain graph

-Let’s see how to interpret a Stress-Strain Graph to do stress-strain analysis. (refer to figure 1 above)
+Let’s see how to interpret a Stress-Strain Graph to do a stress-strain analysis. (refer to figure 1 above)

 1 ] In the straight-line portion from the origin to point A, the metal extends elastically.
 That means, during this phase the metal will come back to its original size and shape when the force (stress) is removed.
 The gradient of the straight-line portion of the graph is equal to the Young Modulus for the metal.